 Skyway Well Supply

-Skyway's own protected wells supplied about 14% of the District's water supply.
+Skyway's own protected wells supplied about 17% of the District's water supply.
 A filtration treatment plant removes iron and manganese to improve the taste and clarity of this water, then chlorine is added.
-This percentage of water supplied is expected to increase over the next few years as the District expands its well source use.

 Renton Water Supply